Alejomdi193/Alejomdi193/README.md

 - 🎨 Creative and resourceful in leading and contributing to projects.

 ## 🚀 My Mission
 To continuously grow as a developer, bringing fresh perspectives to every challenge and collaborating with others to achieve impactful results.
 I believe that innovation and teamwork are the keys to creating amazing solutions.

 ## 🔧 Tech Skills

-Here are some of the tools and technologies I'm familiar with:
+Here are some of the tools and technologies I'm proficient in:

-- **Backend:** Node.js, Python, Django, Express.js
+- **Programming Languages:** Python, JavaScript, C#
+- **Frameworks & Libraries:** .NET, Angular, Node.js, Bootstrap
-- **Databases:** MongoDB, MySQL, PostgreSQL
+- **Databases:** MySQL, MongoDB
-- **APIs:** RESTful APIs, GraphQL
-- **Version Control:** Git, GitHub
-- **Other Tools:** Docker, Chroma, NinjaTrader (configurations on Mac), Shopify API integrations
+- **Frontend:** CSS, HTML
+- **Tools & Platforms:** GitHub, Postman, Streamlit, Hugging Face
+- **Methodologies:** Scrum

 ## 🌐 E-commerce & Business Enthusiast
 I bring my experience in **E-commerce design** and my passion for **business innovation** to create solutions that not only work but also resonate with users.
 From crafting engaging interfaces to connecting APIs for seamless user experiences, I strive to merge creativity and functionality.